 Titles: Premier League, Champions League

-It’s rare a team makes absolutely no changes to its best XI across several glittering campaigns, but Liverpool’s current crop are an exception to the rule.
+It’s rare a team makes absolutely no changes to its best XI across several glittering campaigns, but Liverpool’s recent crop are an exception to the rule.

 The team that lost the 2018 Champions League final was given one key upgrade the following summer, with goalkeeper Alisson Becker replacing the unreliable Loris Karius.
-Since then, this XI - barring the odd injury or suspension - has played ever since.
+Otherwise, this XI - barring the odd injury or suspension - played through the next three seasons.

 Jurgen Klopp’s relentless Gegenpressing philosophy relies on the workrate and fitness of the whole team when out of possession - and the killer instinct to capitalise on the resulting chaos once the ball is won back.
 In Mohamed Salah, Roberto Firmino and Sadio Mane, Klopp has assembled the the best front line in Europe, bar none.

 The 2019 Champions League title was sealed against Spurs in Madrid following a bitterly disappointing finish to the Premier League season.
 The Reds had amassed 97 points - enough to have won the title 116 times out of the preceding 119 seasons - but fell short to rivals Manchester City by a single point.

 The 2019/20 campaign saw them win their first title in 30 years thanks to a 99-point haul, as Reds fans breathed a collective sigh of relief that the long wait was over.